kbroman/Talk_JSM2019/ReadMe.md

 ### Talk on &ldquo;Interactive graphics for genetic data&rdquo;

-These are slides for a talk that I will give at [Genentech](http://www.gene.com) on 15 March 2016.
+These are slides for a talk that I gave at [Genentech](http://www.gene.com) on 15 March 2016.

 See them in action [here](https://www.biostat.wisc.edu/~kbroman/presentations/Genentech2016).